sd17fall/softdes.web/_notebooks/caching-and-decorators.md

-Now let's define a wrapper that adds caching (and keeps the initial instrumentation, so we can see that the cache is working).
+Now let's define a wrapper that adds caching.
+(We'll also keep some instrumentation, so we can see that the cache is working.)

 ```python